sttp-book/sttp-book/chapters/non-functional-testing/security-testing.md

 ## Chapter Summary

 - Software testing checks correctness of the software, while security testing finds potential defects that may be exploited by an intruder.
-- Even though Java handles memory management itself, Java applications still have a large attack surface.
+- Even though Java is memory-safe, Java applications still have a large attack surface.
 - Security testing is much more than penetration testing, and must be integrated at each step of the SDLC.
 - Threat modelling can derive effective test cases.
 - Perfect (security) testing is impossible.